Skip to content

 • Exercise access and participation

-Configure audit log forwarding to your SIEM as described in the security guide.
+Configure audit log forwarding to your Security Information and Event Management (SIEM) system as described in the Security and Compliance Checklist.

 User Workflows by Role

-See the Range Builder Guide for their typical workflows.
+Refer to the Range Builder Guide for detailed workflows.

-See the Instructor Guide for their typical workflows.
+Refer to the Instructor Guide for detailed workflows.

-• Missing permissions - Check role mappings in identity provider and application-specific permission assignments
+• Missing permissions: Check role mappings in the identity provider and application-specific permission assignments.

-• Permission denied errors - Review application logs and verify user has required permissions in that specific application
+• Permission denied errors: Review application logs and confirm the user has the required permissions in the affected application.